TLATER/thonks-and-stonks/README.md

-To install this manually, download the latest version of those shaders, and add them using the "Add file" feature in the "Shader packs" tab of the PrismLauncher instance of the mod pack.
+To install this manually, download the latest version of those shaders, and add them using the "Add file" feature in the "Shader packs" tab of the Prism Launcher instance of the mod pack.

 You can then enable the shader using the "shader options" button in the top right of the video settings.